jonathansimas/redhat-service-registry/README.md

-# Installing Service Registry with Kafka and RHSSO
+# Installing Service Registry with AMQ Streams and RHSSO in Openshift

 Service Registry is based on the Apicurio Registry open source community project.
 For details, see https://github.com/apicurio/apicurio-registry.